zhousheng97/Awesome-MLLM-TextVQA/README.md

 # Awesome-MLLM-TextVQA

-✨✨This repository includes MLLM works on the Scene-Text VQA tasks.
+✨✨This repository includes MLLM works on the Scene-Text VQA tasks in real world.

 ## Introduction